jeah-z/IFP-RNN/README.md

 ```
 - --train_csv The multiple input files prepared in the previous section.
 The input files should be separated with comma.
 - --load_pkl This option dertermint if loading the data from pickle file directly.
 This option should be '0', if the training is run first time.
 And after processing the inputs will be saved in a pickle file and can be reused next time after setting this option to '1'.
-- --save This option determine where to save the checkpoint of trained models during the training process.ss
+- --save This option determine where to save the checkpoint of trained models during the training process.ss sss